FabriceSalvaire/Patro/README.rst

 What is Patro ?
 ---------------

+Note: Patro was formerly called PyValentina.

-Patro is a Python library which implements pattern drafting for fashion design.
+Patro is an open source (*) Python library which implements pattern drafting for fashion design.

+(*) Patro is licensed under |AGPL| therms.

 Where is the Documentation ?
 ----------------------------